AP6YC/ClusterValidityIndices.jl/README.md

 The material, findings, and conclusions here do not necessarily reflect the views of these entities.

 The users [@rMassimiliano](https://github.com/rMassimiliano) and [@malmaud](https://github.com/malmaud) have graciously contributed their time with reviews and feedback that has greatly improved the project.

+### Support

+This project is supported by grants from the [Night Vision Electronic Sensors Directorate](https://c5isr.ccdc.army.mil/inside_c5isr_center/nvesd/), the [DARPA Lifelong Learning Machines (L2M) program](https://www.darpa.mil/program/lifelong-learning-machines), [Teledyne Technologies](http://www.teledyne.com/), and the [National Science Foundation](https://www.nsf.gov/).
+The material, findings, and conclusions here do not necessarily reflect the views of these entities.

+Research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-22-2-0209.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Laboratory or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.

 ### License